openshift/origin/docs/proposals/in-container-command-execution.md

 Notes about this approach:

 - Requires access to host's Docker socket
-- Does not require elevated privileges (other than access to the Docker socket)
 - Requires `socat` or the like to exist in the container; not all containers will support this

 #### Port Forwarding Command: nsinit